Last updated April 1st, 2025

 Web Application Hosting

-Web application data, network requests
+Web Application data, network requests

 Content delivery network (CDN)